Tony Blair: Economic policies

 Blair and Brown raised spending on the NHS and other public services, increasing spending from 39.9% of GDP to 48.1% in 2010–11.
 They pledged in 2001 to bring NHS spending to the levels of other European countries, and doubled spending in real terms to over £100 billion in England alone.

 Immigration

 Non-European immigration rose significantly during the period from 1997, not least because of the government's abolition of the primary purpose rule in June 1997.
 This change made it easier for UK residents to bring foreign spouses into the country.
-The former government advisor Andrew Neather in the Evening Standard stated that the deliberate policy of ministers from late 2000 until early 2008 was to open up the UK to mass migration.
+Former government advisor Andrew Neather stated in the Evening Standard that the deliberate policy of ministers from late 2000 until early 2008 was to open up the UK to mass migration.
 Neather later stated that his words had been twisted, saying: "The main goal was to allow in more migrant workers at a point when – hard as it is to imagine now – the booming economy was running up against skills shortages....
 Somehow this has become distorted by excitable Right-wing newspaper columnists into being a 'plot' to make Britain multicultural.
 There was no plot."